 Rule of Law

-It’s a principle under which persons, private entities, and institutions are held into account under the law.
+The rule of law is a principle under which persons, private entities, and institutions are held into account under the law.
 Justice is delivered promptly by ethical, competent, unbiased, accessible people who reflect the communities they serve.
 It also requires laws to be just, clear, and applied uniformly across the land while protecting the fundamental rights of the persons.

 Under this clause, the state or Congress cannot make laws that seek the establishment of religion, or laws that prohibit the personal freedom, or curtail freedom of speech, or repress the right of peaceful assembly.
 It also requires the government to find redress to grievances.